RohithAchar/RohithAchar/README.md

 ## **I'm Rohith Achar**

-I'm a **Full Stack Developer** with a passion for creating web application.
+A **Full Stack Developer** with a passion for creating web application.
 I write **clean, understandable and maintanable code**.I specialize in building responsive web applications and am constantly exploring new technologies and improving my coding skills.

 ## 🌐 Connect with Me
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue)](https://www.linkedin.com/in/rohith-achar-bbb189311)